-The geomorphology of the Lower Mississippi River has been studied extensively.
-Much of this work preceded geographic information systems (GIS), but some has been geo-referenced and made available to river managers.

-The geomorphology information tracks changes in the river and major tributaries over the centuries.
+Lower Mississippi River geomorphology has been studied extensively.
+Much of this work preceded GIS, but some has been geo-referenced and made available to river managers.
+Geomorphology information tracks changes in the river and major tributaries over the centuries.
 The studies detail man-made changes in the river system: revetments, dikes, levees, cutoffs, locks and dams on the Upper River, and dams on many tributaries.
 Geomorphology information is useful to understand wetlands, vegetation patterns, aquatic habitat, and sediment dynamics.
 It is valuable for developing restoration plans.